zjwegert/GridapTopOpt.jl/README.md

 - [ ] `create_dof_permutation` doesn't work for periodic models.
 - [ ] There appears to be a memory leak in `write_vtk`.
 - [ ] `MultiFieldFESpace` breaks `ElasticitySolver`
+- [ ] `NonlinearFEStateMap` breaks in parallel due need for transpose of jacobian.
+This likely means there is also a bug in `AffineFEStateMap` when dealing with non-symmetric weak forms.

 ## Some notes on auto differentiation